devgateway/rolesync/README.md

     rolesync.sh unpack

-Export files from secret repository `HEAD` to the submodules of the superproject.
+Remove untracked files/dirs from the submodules of the superproject, then export files from secret repository `HEAD` there.